KartikKannapur/kartikkannapur.github.io/mooc.md

 #### Currently Learning:

+- Statistical Inference 2nd edition by Casella and Berger - Page 40 of 686

 - Sams Teach Yourself SQL in 24 Hours - Page 136 of 495 - Chapter 8

 - Time Series Analysis and Its Applications by Robert H. Shumway • David S. Stoffer - Page 1 of 202